 Choosing which feature type to create depends on the objects or data points you intend to represent, the information you need to capture, and the type of analysis for which they will be used.
 In some scenarios, you may need to create more than one feature type for the same data.

-For example, you might use polygons to show city parks at display scales less than 1:100,000 and use point features for greater scales.
+You might, for example, need to use polygons to show city parks at display scales less than 1:100,000 and use point features for greater scales.
 Another project might require rivers as polylines to model water flow and also as polygons to calculate area coverage.